-The assets are unsecured, fully amortising loans.
-Accordingly, none of the assets in the pool display any predominant reliance on the sale of the assets.
+The assets are fully amortising loans with no residual value.

+Accordingly, none of the assets in the pool display any predominant reliance on the sale of the assets as cleared up by the EBA Guidelines specific statement.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale